 You, your team, your skills

 Can you do more than just trimming?
-Highlight your specialities.
+Highlight your specialty.
 If you provide students a miraculous makeover for their prom night, bridesmaids the perfect style for a wedding or Afghan Hounds a Farrah Fawcett Hairdo, show it with a huge image gallery and testimonials.

 Who can do it